kaltura-vpaas/webcasting-integration/README.md

         entry_id = livestream.recordedEntryId
 ```

-For the case of `PER_SESSION` recording, the `recordedEntryId` field on the livestream Entry will be reset immediately, so we can find the entry by doing a [`baseEntry.list`](https://developer.kaltura.com/console/service/baseEntry/action/list) with the **rootEntryId** equal to our livestream entry:
+For the case of `PER_SESSION` recording, a new recording is created for every session, which means that the `recordedEntryId` field on the livestream Entry will be reset immediately to make room for a new recordedEntry.
+We find the entry by using [`baseEntry.list`](https://developer.kaltura.com/console/service/baseEntry/action/list) with the **rootEntryId** equal to our livestream entry:

 ```python
     else: